 Textbook selection varies by instructor and may change from year to year.
 At the Course Outline Effective Date the following textbooks were in use:

 Kendall, Lindall and Murray, 2017.
 Sociology in our Times, 7th Canadian Edition.
-United States, Nelson
+United States.
+Nelson https://textbook.cotr.bc.ca/ for a complete list of the currently required textbooks.

 Course Reading Package